YexuanXiao/cppwinrtplus/about_module.md

 ### The Solution

-Therefore, I implemented a more complicated approach:
+Therefore, I implemented a more complicated approach.

-**Header File Pattern:**
+First, write all header files in the following pattern:

 ```cpp
 #pragma once